DepoCyt Side Effects

 Applies to cytarabine liposomal: intrathecal suspension

-Along with its needed effects, cytarabine liposomal (the active ingredient contained in DepoCyt) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by cytarabine liposomal (the active ingredient contained in DepoCyt).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking cytarabine liposomal:More common
+If any of the following side effects occur while taking cytarabine liposomal, check with your doctor or nurse as soon as possible:More common

 - Back pain